Hand signal?Beijing issued a series of heavy news that 3 provincial-level senior officials were sentenced on the same day | Xi Jinping | Consolidation of power |-breakinglatest.news-Breaking Latest News

 The above-mentioned six “big tigers” are senior officials of the Jiang faction who were sacked during Xi Jinping’s first five-year term.
 The outside world said they were the main members of the Jiang Zemin and Zeng Qinghong coup groups. “major political hidden dangers in the country”, is also considered to be a semi-public acknowledgement of the fact that their coup d’état.

 The article emphasizes, “No one has an iron coupon for exoneration, and no one is a king of iron hats.
-No matter the region or field, no matter whether they are in service or retired, the operation will be opened when the operation is required, and the eradication should be eliminated.”
+No matter the region or field, no matter whether they are in service or retirement, the operation should be opened and the removal should be eliminated.”

 The article mentioned that in the first half of 2022, the discipline inspection and supervision organs punished 21 provincial and ministerial officials.
 Since the 19th National Congress of the Communist Party of China, a total of 74,000 people across the country have voluntarily surrendered to the discipline inspection and supervision organs.